|

 1984-

 The '' Twice- universal code'' was suggested.
-The code can compress sources with unknown probabilities and unknown memory (or connectivity).
+This code can compress sources with unknown probabilities and unknown

 1986---